norberttech/pkg-api-php/README.md

 # Pokemon GO Api Client

-Proof of concept, don not use anywhere!
+Proof of concept, do not use anywhere!

 ### Install dependencies & compile protobuf
 ```